 Feelings Positive Thoughts When I feel nervous "I am going to get better at this."
 When I feel frustrated "I am a great student."
 When I am disappointed "I can get through anything."
 When someone is mean "I get better every day."
 When I feel left out "I am brave and strong."
 When I feel discouraged "I believe in myself."
 When I feel sad "I am proud of myself."
 When I want to quit "I am a great friend."
-What else can you say to yourself when you are feeling upset or angry?
+Draw or write what else you can use for self-tal k when you are feeling bad.